 People quickly took notice of Louis’ dogs.
 And eventually, Doberman Pinschers made their way out onto the international stage, where they were used as all-purpose working dogs.
 Not only did Dobies help the disabled, but also guarded property and served in law enforcement.

-These one-of-a-kind dogs finally made their way to America in the early 20th century.
+These one-of-a-kind dogs finally made their way to the USA in the early 20th century.
 And in 1952, their legacy was cemented as an official recognized dog breed of the AKC.
-From there, they’ve won numerous competitions and stole many hearts – the rest is history.
+From there, they’ve won all kinds of competitions and stole many hearts – the rest is history.

 What the Doberman Was Bred to do